-Line 2(a) - Enter the amount that results from subtracting lines 7, 13 and 14 from line 24 of Part I, page 2 of the return.
+Line 2(a) - Enter the amount that results from subtracting lines 7, 13 and 14 from line 22 of Part I, page 2 of the return.

-Line 2(b) - Enter the amount of other income, not from services rendered, as line 8, Part I of Schedule R Corporation (total distributable share on the volume of business of pass-through entities).
+Line 2(b) - Enter the amount of other income, not from services rendered, as reflected in line 8, Part I of Schedule R Corporation (total distributable share on the gross income of pass-through entities).